knocean/practises/README.md

 - text is easy to diff and patch
 - git works best with text
-- don't story generated files in version control
+- don't store generated files in version control
 - store all the information needed to rebuild:
   - versioned install details
     - NixOS `shell.nix`